aabbtree77/tensors/index.md

 ## Defining a Tensor

 A tensor is anything that transforms like a tensor, see e.g. [Kay (1988)](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf).
 The main thing about tensors is that one must unlearn linear and multilinear algebra.
-One must forget about column and row vectors, transposes, matrices, Kronecker products, wedge products, differential forms...
-I repeat, the trick is not to sit on several chairs at the same time.
+One must forget about column and row vectors, transposes, matrices, Kronecker products, differential forms, nabla (vector analysis), Fourier analysis/special functions, Lie algebras...
+It demands quite a backtracking.

 Instead of columns and rows, we have contravariant and covariant indices connected with the index raising with the metric tensor.